 In fact, a few years back, Google made a core update that targeted sites that use keywords excessively but ignore quality content.
 This means, sites that just throw in keywords however they want without consideration of the content of their site were no longer ranking.
 These are the sites that only want to earn, but have nothing to offer.

-Ultimately, people want answers. that is exactly why they search on Google.
+Ultimately, people want answers.
+That is exactly why they search for on Google.
 If a writer thinks only of money, then he or she will initially get visits, but once visitors see there is nothing useful in the site, then these people will no longer return.

 The idea all boils down to Jeff Goins’s book: “Real Artists Don’t Starve.”
 This is a step-by-step strategy to make money off any talent.
 If you must guess, well it starts with honing your skills before actually thinking of earning from your talent.